SobuZ391/Real-Estate-Website/README.md

 - you can update profile and the update profile section is hidden

 - it has  google login and github login

+  technologies used:
+  - Frontend: React.js, Tailwind CSS, React Hook Form, React Helmet, SwiperJS, TanStack Query

+  - Database: MongoDB

+- Authentication: Firebase Authentication

 Steps to Run Locally
 - Clone the repository using git clone https://github.com/username/repo-name.git and navigate to the project directory with cd repo-name.